yaxue1123/photochemcad/README.md

 ## Paper

-A paper *Developing a user community in the photosciences.A website for spectral data and access to PhotochemCAD* will be published on [SPIE](http://spie.org/).
+A paper *Developing a user community in the photosciences.A website for spectral data and access to PhotochemCAD* will be published on [SPIE](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10893/108930O/Developing-a-user-community-in-the-photosciences--a-website/10.1117/12.2508077.short?SSO=1).
 Yaxue Guo and Zhen Xu are first co-authors.
 Ann Elizabeth Norcross, Masahiko Taniguchi, and Jonathan S. Lindsey are second co-authors.
-There will be a poster presentation on Feb 2019 at San Francisco.

 ## Authors

  * **Yaxue Guo** designed, developed and deployed whole website except for the spectrum chart, and integrated this chart into compound detail page.
-No frontend framework neither PHP framework used.
-All code started from scratch.

- * **Zhen Xu** developed the spectrum chart for the compound detail page using ECharts library.
+ * **Zhen Xu** developed the spectrum chart for the compound detail page.

 ## Acknowledgement